Energy dependent kinetic freeze-out temperature and transverse flow velocity in high energy collisions

 In the case of using Eq.
 (3) to get the parameter values of two components, $k$ is directly given by Eq.
 (3).
 In the case of using Eq.
 (4) to get the parameter values of two components, $k$ is expressed by

-due to Eq.
+due to the fact that Eq.
 (4) is the probability density function which results naturally in the normalization.

-There are little difference between values of $T_0$ ($\beta_T$) extracted from Eqs.
+There are little differences between values of $T_0$ ($\beta_T$) extracted from Eqs.
 (3) and (4).
 Generally, $T_1$ ($\beta_{T1}$) from Eq.
 (3) is less than that from Eq.
 (4) by $\leq5\%$, and $T_2$ ($\beta_{T2}$) from Eq.
 (3) is larger than that from Eq.
 (4) by $\leq5\%$.
-As a combination of the two components, $T_0$ ($\beta_T$) from Eq.
-(3) is less than that from Eq.
-(4) by $<5\%$ due to the dominant role of the first component.
 We are inclined to use Eq.
-(3) due to its convenient fit in obtaining a smooth curve, though there is decussate region between the contributions of the two components in Eq.
+(3) due to its convenient fit in obtaining a smooth curve, though there is a decussate region between the contributions of the two components in Eq.
 (3).
-Oppositely, Eq.
-(4) is hard to get a smooth curve at $p_T=p_1$, though there is no entanglement between the two components in Eq.
+Oppositely, with Eq.
+(4) it is hard to get a smooth curve at $p_T=p_1$, though there is no entanglement between the two components in Eq.
 (4).

 To describe the system and statistics clearly, we divide the subject investigated in the present work into four cases.
 The case I is the case which describes $pp$ collisions by the blast-wave model with Boltzmann-Gibbs statistics.
 The case II is the case which describes $pp$ collisions by the blast-wave model with Tsallis statistics.
 The case III is the case which describes nucleus-nucleus collisions by the blast-wave model with Boltzmann-Gibbs statistics.
 And the case IV is the case which describes nucleus-nucleus collisions by the blast-wave model with Tsallis statistics. \\